Articles of Association

 The first financial year runs from the date of incorporation, i.e. 10 July 2020 until 31 December 2021.

-Thus approved on 10 July 2020 in two copies, both of which will be kept at the association’s registered office and of which an electronic copy will be uploaded into the e-griffie application via the website https://www.e-griffie.be of the FPS Justice.
+Thus approved on 14 December 2021 in two copies, both of which will be kept at the association’s registered office and of which a copy will be deposited with the clerk’s office of the Enterprise Court of Bruges, Oostende Division.